 This great old favorite hairy wide-leaved shrub type begonia was created by famed Santa Barbara plantsman Rudy Ziesenhenne in 1977 by crossing Begonia scharffiana with Begonia bradei.
 The late Gilbert Ramirez, a local Goleta Valley gardener told us that Rudy named this plant for his father, who was also a gardener.
 Ziesenhenne named his other plants after Santa Barbara area locations or people living in the area such as Begonia 'Lotusland', Begonia 'Cachuma', Begonia 'Yanonali', Begonia 'Lotusland' and he named Begonia 'Freddie' after his son.

-The information about Begonia 'Ramirez' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Begonia 'Ramirez' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.